Date: 11-15 September 2023

 General Information

-• Venue: European Space Astronomy Centre (ESAC), Villafranca del Castillo, Madrid, Spain
+• Venue: European Space Astronomy Center (ESAC), Villafranca del Castillo, Madrid, Spain

 • Duration: 30 certifiable hours